 Daily Life Inside

-• There are shops, a food court, and even fast‑food chains — because the building is so large you can’t leave for lunch.
+- The building is a self‑contained city.
+Shops, a food court, barbers, dry cleaners, and even fast‑food chains exist because the building is so large that leaving for lunch is impractical.

 Security & Atmosphere